christian-a/RepData_PeerAssessment1/PA1_template.md

 adf.steps <- ddply(adf, .(date), summarize, total = sum(steps))
 adf.mean <- as.integer(round(mean(adf.steps$total, na.rm = TRUE)))
 adf.median <- median(adf.steps$total, na.rm = TRUE)
+diff.steps <- abs(adf.mean - adf.median)

 hist(adf.steps$total, main = "Histogram of total steps per day",
-     xlab="total steps per day")
+     xlab="Total steps per day")
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)

+Also after filling in the missing values, most of the days about 10.000
+and 15.000 steps are taken a day.
-The mean is 10766 and the median is 10762.
+The mean is **10766** and the median is **10762**.
 Using mean of each
 interval fo fill the missing values, there is no significant difference to the
 original data set containing the missing values.
-The rounded values of mean
+The rounded values of mean differs in
+**4** steps from the median value.

 ## Are there differences in activity patterns between weekdays and weekends?